-For the measurements shown in Figure 8, we placed the four-rotor robot at an arbitrary but fixed position over the detection field.
+For the measurements shown in Figure 7, we placed the

+Fig. 7.
+Localization accuracy: the quadrocopter is fixed in a position, the measured x, y, z coordinates are plotted four-rotor robot at an arbitrary but fixed position over the detection field.
 It can be seen that there are four centers of gravity.
 Each subspace is the region for the computed position of one of the four possible subsets.
-Within this space, the maximum variance is about $\pm 2$ cm.
+Within this space, the maximum variance is about ± 2 cm.
 The estimated position is normally confined to one of those regions.
 But as soon as the used subset is missing, the estimated point jumps to another subspace.
 The temporary vanishing of a subset can have two main reasons.
 First, one of the measurements was wrong and, therefore, the position was too far away.
 Secondly, the wireless communication may be disrupted.
 The generation of the regions is based on systematic errors of the reference points' positions.
-In our tests, we ensured an accuracy of about $\pm 3 \text{ cm}$ .
+In our tests, we ensured an accuracy of about ± 3 cm.
 With increasing deployment accuracy of the reference points, the resulting regions merge into a single one.